What is concrete gutter lining?

 Lining your gutters extends their lifetime and ensures they are functional once again.
 Concrete gutter lining is a functional repair job that ensures your gutters are returned to functional order.
 Concrete gutters can require consistent repair work over their lifetime.
 Processes such as concrete gutter lining can help to rectify some issues and result in fewer repair costs.

 Our fitting teams will turn up at your property ready to go.
 They bring all the equipment they could need, including HSE approved staging equipment, so you won’t have scaffold up before or after unless access is particularly problematic.

-Next, our installers will carefully remove your first course of tiles.
+Our installers will Examine the gutter to determine the extent of the damage.
+Next, our Specialists will carefully remove your first course of tiles.
 This isn’t entirely essential and may not be done if the tiles are nailed down, however, removing them does make the next steps easier for our fitters.

 A lot of our customers have had the finlock gutters lined previously with aluminium or bitumen, neither of which tend to last long term.
 Therefore one of the first steps is to remove these failed concrete gutter linings.

 Once any finlock gutter linings have been removed, or even if you haven’t had your gutters lined, there will be a fair amount of debris leftover in your gutters.
 Our fitting teams will ensure that your Finlock gutters are thoroughly cleaned out.

 Now that your gutters are nice and clean, they will be painted with our quick drying, waterproof, fibreglass.
 Our fitting teams don’t scrimp on this and ensure that your concrete gutters receive a proper coating of our fibreglass lining.